-6. Oil Pressure Gauge - Pressure can vary according to type of engine.
-It is normal for a hot engine to have low pressure at idle, (depending on type of oil, pressure may drop as low as 10 PSI at idle).

-Please consult the engine owner's manual supplied with your boat concerning the oil pressure the engine in your boat should attain.

-- 7. Trim Gauge Shows the position of the drive unit in reference to the bottom of the boat. - 8.
+- 6. Oil Pressure Gauge Pressure can vary according to type of engine.
+It is normal for a hot engine to have low pressure at idle, (depending on type of oil, pressure may drop as low as 10 PSI at idle). - Please consult the engine owner's manual supplied with your boat concerning the oil pressure the engine in your boat should attain. - 7.
+Trim Gauge Shows the position of the drive unit in reference to the bottom of the boat. - 8.
 Air/Water Temperature Gauge Moving the toggle switch below the gauge allows you to go between air and water temperature readings.
 The gauge will display AIR and WATER to indicate which temperature source is in use. - 9.
 Depth Sounder Your Cobalt is equipped with a depth sounder.
 To see your options shallow, deep, keel depth and units toggle switch to down position.
 To set each option to desired reading toggle switch to up position.
-Consult your Cobalt Dealer for further information. - 10.
+Detailed instructions are located in your Cobalt boat bag or you can consult your Cobalt Dealer for further information. - 10.
 Two Position Switch Controls equipment as labeled. - 11.
 Circuit Breakers Push to reset if necessary.
 If the button continues to pop out, consult your Authorized Cobalt Dealer. - 12.
 Horn Button The horn, itself, is located under the deck. - 13.
 Dimmer Switch Your Cobalt is equipped with a dimmer switch which controls the intensity of the dash lights including the compass light. - 14.
 Ignition Key Switch - 15.
 Three Position Exterior Light Switch NAV. position navigation (running) lights, bow light and stern light.
 Center position off.
 ANC. position stern light only.

-WALIDIN LING NEVER OPERATE YOUR BOAT AT NIGHT WITHOUT ALL OF THE REQUIRED LIGHTS OPERATING.
+WARNING NEVER OPERATE YOUR BOAT AT NIGHT WITHOUT ALL OF THE REQUIRED LIGHTS OPERATING.
 THIS INCLUDES BOW LIGHT AND REMOVABLE STERN LIGHT.
 MAKE SURE LIGHTS ARE NOT BLOCKED BY CANVAS OR OTHER OBSTACLES.

-- 16. Stereo Remote Control17.
-Trim Tabs (optional) - 17.
-Thin Tabs (optional)
+- 16. Stereo Remote Control - 17.
+Trim Tabs (optional)